lilitmanukyan09/aca_rental_warehouse/paper.md

 #### **AWS Lambda, importing libraries** :
 The project has three generator tables, which needed to be set up with AWS Lambda and EventBridge.
 The main problem was to import the third-party libraries to the Lambda layers, so that the generators could work with them.
 To resolve the situation, I downloaded the Wheel files of Pandas and Psycopg2 libraries for Python 3.8, unpacked them, zipped them with the name 'python' and added as a layer of Lambda.
 Then, for every function I added the layers and constructed the lambda_function.py file to run my generators.
-The next step was to set up the AWS EventBridge service to trigger the lambda function to work on defined schedule.
+The final step was to set up the AWS EventBridge service to trigger the lambda function to work on defined schedule.